 Considering the Culture

 All companies have their unique corporate cultures and their own way of operating.
-Hence, a key element of post-merger integration is to consider the differing corporate cultures and how to integrate them.
+Hence, a key element of post-merger integration is to consider the different corporate cultures and how to integrate them.
 To achieve this, the integration team should have access to due diligence materials.
 This can streamline the information gathering from various departments and help them understand the differences.

 Starting Early to Reach Expected Results